 At the defense you will give a 20 minute presentation followed by questions.
-The external examiner has the first opportunity to ask questions.
-Then the committee members, the supervisor last.
-A second round of questions may come.
-Sometimes even the Chair will have a question (rarely).
+The external examiner has the first opportunity to ask questions, followed by the committee members, and finally the supervisor.
+There may be a second round of questions, and the exam Chair may also have a question (rarely).
 The room is then cleared of all spectators and the candidate, while the committee confers and comes to a decision.

-Once you have received this e-mail, see the Graduate Program Assistant.
-She will give you the signed forms from your exam, as well as an additional copyright form that GARO requires.
-You will then take all the forms to the Graduate Admissions and Records Office.
-This must be done by the last day of the term you wish to complete in, no exceptions.
+Once you have received this email, notify the Graduate Program Assistant.
+She will then submit all the forms to the Graduate Admissions and Records Office.
+This must be done by the last day of the term you wish to complete in—no exceptions.